denishco/ICS4U_Portfolio/README.md

 # Portfolio

-This GitHub repository is all the code of Deniz Erdem's spin off's It includes several projects that I have coded throughout my programming career.
-They are coded in html, css, javascript and c
+This GitHub repository is all the code of Deniz Erdem from the highschool course ICS4U These projects are coded in languages such as: javascript, java, and p5js